 The educational, research and scholarly activities of the School and its faculty draw upon knowledge from the arts and sciences and from nursing and other health professions.
 The School and its faculty are also involved in many community outreach and professional service activities.
 While being responsive to national and international needs, the School acknowledges its primary responsibility to the people of Newfoundland and Labrador.

-In collaboration with the Centre for Nursing Studies and Western Regional School of Nursing, Memorial University of Newfoundland School of Nursing offers an undergraduate degree program on campus to prepare entry-level nurses for practice, and by distance for registered nurses with a diploma in nursing.
-Graduate degrees, the Doctor of Philosophy in Nursing and the Master of Nursing, are offered by the School of Graduate Studies.
+In collaboration with the Centre for Nursing Studies and Western Regional School of Nursing, Memorial University of Newfoundland School of Nursing offers an undergraduate degree program on campus to prepare entry-level nurses for practice.
+Graduate degrees in nursing, including the Doctor of Philosophy in Nursing and the Master of Nursing, are offered by the School of Graduate Studies.

 Students must meet all regulations of the School in addition to those stated in the general regulations.
 For information concerning fees and charges, admission/readmission to the University, and general academic regulations (undergraduate), refer to UNIVERSITY REGULATIONS.

 Further information regarding the School of Nursing is available at www.mun.ca/nursing.

-The School of Nursing will be responsive and engaging leaders in nursing education and research provincially, nationally and internationally by developing quality teaching, learning, and research environments.
+The School of Nursing will be responsive and engaging in leading nursing education and research provincially, nationally and internationally by developing quality teaching, learning, and research environments.
 Graduates of the School will be skillful, caring, knowledgeable nurses who have a clear vision of the nursing discipline.
 They will strive for excellence in health care, be prepared to collaborate with others, and be responsive to human diversity in an effort to improve health for all.